Kristina01111000/WordPressTheme/README.md

 		-> also allowed a backup to be made :)
 		-> current backup is stored on computer
 			-> takes ~ 30 minutes
+	-> in peepso logo height has to be in px, not %

 To Do: